ontology_indexAn ontology_index can

 as lists, except for the following, which are coerced to

-vectors as appropriate:
+character or logical vectors as appropriate:

-"id", "name", "def", "comment", "obsolete", "created_by", "creation_date"
+"id", "name", "def", "comment", "obsolete", "created_by", "creation_date".

 Further properties can be mapped to vectors if required, modifying

-as a list, e.g.
+the returned ontology_index as a list, e.g.

-Modifying an existing ontology_index
+Modifying an existing ontology_index to add term

-properties is the same as adding to a list
+properties is the same as adding to a list or

-.
+data.frame.
 In the example below, we add the number of

 children for each term:

-In the same manner, a valid ontology_index
+In the same manner, a valid ontology_index can be built

 up from scratch as a list, of course requiring that the standard